arush-gupta/arush-gupta.github.io/_pages/about.md

 ---

-I am Arush Gupta, an aspiring tenure-track professor..
+I am Arush Gupta, an aspiring tenure-track professor.
 This is my brief statement as an academic-in-training - [Statement for Academia](files/SFA_Arush.pdf)

 ---